ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### ace-group/gid/pub-key

-This resource implements GET and POST handlers.
+This resource implements GET and FETCH handlers.

-#### POST Handler {#pubkey-post}
+#### FETCH Handler {#pubkey-fetch}

-The POST handler receives identifiers of group members for the group identified by "gid" and returns the public keys of such group members.
+The FETCH handler receives identifiers of group members for the group identified by "gid" and returns the public keys of such group members.

 The handler expects a request with payload formatted as a CBOR map.
 The payload of this request is a CBOR Map that MUST contain the following fields: